capocasa/lov/README.md

 Road map
 --------

-lov generally works as advertised, but is still very new, so you will possibly encounter bugs in the edge cases.
+lov works at its most basic task, but is not just yet usable as a player.
+Performance is really good though, so when the bugs are fixed this will be nice.

+- [ ] Fix A/V sync
+- [ ] Fix skipping
+- [ ] Fix all memory leaks
 - [x] webm demuxing
 - [x] av1 video decoding
 - [x] opus audio decoding